Terms and disclaimer

 - Inaccurate data

-Whilst every effort is made to keep the information on this site accurate and up-to-date, Aberdeenshire Council shall not be liable for any loss of any kind whatsoever in consequence of the use of contents of this site.
+We make every effort to keep the information on this website accurate and up to date but will not be held responsible for any loss or damage arising in connection with the use of this website.

 None of the guidance contained within this website is intended to be legal advice.
 If you are unsure of your legal rights in connection with any matter you should obtain independent legal advice.

 If you think there are any errors or out of date information on any content pages please let us know by clicking 'Do you have any comments about this page' link and completing our content feedback form.
 You can find the link to the form on all our content pages.

 We provide links to external website but we are not responsible for content or reliability of the linked websites.
 Linking to other websites should not be taken as an endorsement of any kind.

 We support the objectives and principles of the Data Protection Act 1998.
 No personal data is obtained from this site without your knowledge or permission.
 Any information which is voluntarily submitted, either by email or through online forms, will be:

 - obtained and processed only for lawful purposes

 - accurate and, where necessary, kept up-to-date

 - not kept for longer than is necessary